RoundupReads A Conversation With Four Women Trailblazers at Johnson

 Lara Kearney, Manager of Extravehicular Activity and Human Surface Mobility Program

 She is responsible for the day-to-day management of the program, including recommending and implementing program policy and directing the program’s development, testing, certification, production, integration, and operations activities.
-She manages NASA, contractor, private industry, and international partner contributions throughout the program’s life cycle life, ensuring programmatic and technical integration of the EVA and HSM capabilities across ISS and Artemis EVA, the Lunar Terrain Vehicle, and the Pressurized Rover.
+She manages NASA, contractor, private industry, and international partner contributions throughout the program’s life cycle life, ensuring programmatic and technical integration of the spacewalk and human surface mobility capabilities across the International Space Station and Artemis Programs, the Lunar Terrain Vehicle, and the Pressurized Rover.
 Ms. Kearney has over thirty years of experience building and operating human spaceflight hardware.
 She has hands-on experience in every phase of the flight hardware process, from hardware proof of concept and preliminary design through testing, certification, production, and flight operations.

-Ms. Kearney has a B.S. and an M.E., both in Biomedical Engineering, from Texas A&M University, and an Executive MBA from the Naval Postgraduate School.
-She is the recipient of the NASA’s Spaceflight Awareness Leadership Award, Silver Snoopy Award and Outstanding Leadership Medal, as well as the Presidential Rank Award and the 2022 NASA Federal Engineer of the Year Award.
+Kearney holds a Bachelor of Science and a Master of Engineering in biomedical engineering from Texas A&M University, as well as an Executive Master of Business Administration from the Naval Postgraduate School.
+She is the recipient of the NASA’s Spaceflight Awareness Leadership Award, the Silver Snoopy, the Outstanding Leadership Medal, the Presidential Rank Award, and the 2022 NASA Federal Engineer of the Year Award.

 What is the most exciting part about your job?